The Art of Saying "Maybe": A Conformal Lens for Uncertainty Benchmarking in VLMs: Introduction

 Quantifying uncertainty in VLMs is therefore crucial for building reliable and trustworthy systems, especially in high-stakes domains.
 While classical approaches such as Bayesian neural networks \citep{blundell2015weight}, deep ensembles \citep{lakshminarayanan2017simple}, and calibration-based methods \citep{guo2017calibration} have been explored for uncertainty estimation mostly in traditional machine learning models, their application to foundation models (e.g., LLMs, VLMs, and multimodal architectures), where parameters often scale to billions or trillions, is limited by computational cost and scalability issues.
 Conformal prediction, in contrast, offers a computationally feasible, model-agnostic framework with formal statistical guarantees, making it particularly attractive for uncertainty quantification in complex multimodal settings.
 Prior work has applied conformal prediction to LLMs for benchmarking predictive confidence \citep{ye2024benchmarking}, but its utility for VLMs, where uncertainty arises from both visual and textual modalities, remains largely unexplored.
 This motivates our study, which systematically investigates conformal prediction as a principled approach for uncertainty benchmarking in VLMs across diverse set of tasks.

-This study is guided by several core research questions: \begin{enumerate} \item Do different conformal scoring functions yield similar efficiency in terms of prediction set size, or do their behaviors diverge across tasks and models?

-\item Is there a correlation between model accuracy and the size of conformal prediction sets, indicating calibration quality?
+This study is guided by several core research questions: \begin{enumerate} \item Do different conformal scoring functions yield similar efficiency in terms of prediction set size, or do their behaviors diverge across tasks and models? \item Is there a correlation between model accuracy and the size of conformal prediction sets, indicating calibration quality? \item How do uncertainty metrics (set size) vary with model scale and architecture? \item Can this uncertainty quantification approach be applied to black-box proprietary models, provided they expose token-level probabilities? \item How does uncertainty calibration vary across domains and do certain model families show systematic advantages? \end{enumerate}